Preview 1

 CONS: Hardly any social interaction, comparatively further away from other Hill dorms and Hill Food options, Hardly any space to have people over in the room.

 Courtside is a good option to stay your junior or senior year but definitely not recommended for freshman who want to have people over or meet other residents.
-Also it’s ideal for doubles and not so much triples." - 1 year ago
+Also it’s ideal for doubles and not so much triples. - 2 years ago

 14 student reviewers said they lived in Sunset Village during their freshman year